xiaojianliu/cape-cod-bay-FIg.15-new/README.md

 Ocean surface wind pressure corresponding to the time of the 'wind_time.npy' file

 # turt_t_n=np.load('tuttle_time_num.npy')
-Sea turtle's stranding time (in the u direction)
+Sea turtle's stranding time in 2012 (in the u direction)

 # tuttle_time_u=np.load('tuttle_time_u.npy')
 The number of turtles stranded corresponding to the stranding time (in the u direction)